 Yet another paper was prepared, more advanced than the first one.
-The consortium have been looking for an opportunity to publish it.
-It will be submitted to "Journal of Society of Gerontechnology".
+It was submitted to "Journal of Society of Gerontechnology" in February 2018.

 7.2.6.
 Posters

 In the first period of the project a general poster was developed which presents the project: its objectives, activities, technology used to develop the platform, co-designing and its results as well as expected impact of the platform.
 It includes contact details and the website address.
 It aims at raising awareness about the project and a service it develops.
 The poster can be downloaded from the project website: https://stage-aal.eu/media/dissemination materials/STAGEposter.pdf.